siddharth17196/codeforces-cli/README.md

 ![wrong answer](/images/wrong.png)

-- TODO (recent)
+- TODO
-    - single command to test/compare test cases and their outputs
+    - checking multiple test cases and showning differences
     - figure out a way for it run on windows (tested on linux so far)